Last updated on December 22, 2025

 Force of Despair

 Force of Despair is a wonderful trick removal.
-With all your mana tapped, you can lure your opponent into a false sense of advantage.
+With all your mana tapped, you can lure your opponent into a false sense of security.
 By exiling a black card from your hand, you can destroy all the creatures that entered the battlefield this turn.
-This is a cerebral kind of removal card, and I'm here for all the wonderful interactions this card can create.
+This is a cerebral kind of removal card, and I'm here for all the wonderful interactions this free spell can create.

 Annihilating Glare

-We need to include some of the sacrifice cost removal spells as well.
+We need to include some of the sacrifice-as-a-cost removal spells as well.
 I choose Annihilating Glare because it’s legal everywhere, it can destroy creatures and planeswalkers, and you have a bigger casting cost option if you don’t want to sacrifice a creature.
-There are plenty of great sacrifice casting cost removal spells that can fit the flavor of any deck that wants them.
+There are plenty of great removal spells just like this that can fit the flavor of any deck that wants them (Eaten Alive for a zombie deck, for example).

 Eat to Extinction

 Eat to Extinction is a great creature and planeswalker removal card.
 The instant speed and exiling instead of destroying adds some great value to this card.
-Eat to Extinction also gains some value when you can play with your graveyard.
+Eat to Extinction also gains some surveil value if you can play with your graveyard.

 Defile

 Defile is a fantastic mono-black removal card.
-For one mana you can give a creature -1/-1 counters equal to the number of Swamps you control.
-This is a one-drop that you may want to wait with to maximize its impact.
+For 1 mana you can give a creature -1/-1 equal to the number of swamps you control.
+This is a 1-drop that you may want to wait on to maximize its impact.

 Shriekmaw

-Shriekmaw is a widely popular removal creature in Modern and Eternal formats.
-You have the opportunity to remove a nonartifact, nonblack creature for two mana if needed.
-If you can hold out longer, then you get a decent creature with fear and removal.
+Shriekmaw is a flexible evoke creature that's recently dropped off in popularity.
+You have the opportunity to remove a non-artifact, non-black creature for 2 mana if needed.
+If you can hold out longer, then you get a decent removal ETB creature with fear.
 This is an all-around great addition to decks that need some removal and creature presence.

 Snuff Out

 Your life total can be used as a resource.
-Snuff Out gives you the option of using an alternate casting cost of four life instead of paying its CMC.
+Snuff Out gives you the option of using an alternate casting cost of 4 life instead of paying its normal cost.
 Having the option of using your mana in other places gives this card huge value for responding to threats while developing your board presence.
-You do need to control a Swamp to use the alternative casting, so make sure you include some of the basic Swamps with your other nonbasic lands.
+You do need to control a swamp to cast it for free, so make sure you include some basic Swamps with your other nonbasic lands.

 Feed the Swarm

-When building a deck, it’s always important to be able to also stop or remove the noncreature permanents.
-Feed the Swarm gives us the option of enchantment hate, and if your opponent isn’t using enchantments, you also have creature removal.
+It’s always important to find ways to stop or remove noncreature permanents during deckbuilding.
+Feed the Swarm gives us enchantment hate in black, and if your opponent isn’t using enchantments, you also have creature removal.
 It’s great to have removal that’s versatile in different game situations, but do mind the loss of life.

 Cut Down

-Cut Down is an absolute staple in Standard at the time of writing.
-If you’re reading this after rotation, I can safely bet that it’s a staple for Modern and Historic too.
-Cut Down has a surprisingly wide range of different MTG creatures it can remove for the cheap and quick cost of one mana.
+Cut Down was an absolute staple in Standard before Dominaria United rotated.
+It has a surprisingly wide range of different MTG creatures it can remove for the cheap and quick cost of 1 mana.

 Doom Blade

 Doom Blade is a no-nonsense removal spell in most non-Standard formats.
-For two mana you can remove any nonblack creature.
-This card’s only downsides are the nonblack restriction and destroying the creature instead of exiling it.
-I don’t think you can go wrong with a removal spell like this.
+For 2 mana you can remove any non-black creature.
+This card’s only downsides are the non-black restriction and destroying the creature instead of exiling it, but I don’t think you can go too wrong with a removal spell like this.
+There's a reason we say everything “dies to Doom Blade.”

 Go for the Throat

-Go for the Throat is a popular reprinted removal of nonartifact creatures.
-The two mana and limited restrictions makes this spell a wonderful removal spell that’s curve-friendly.
-It’s especially getting a ton of play in Standard at the time of writing.
+Go for the Throat is a regularly reprinted removal spell for nonartifact creatures.
+The 2 mana and limited restrictions makes this a wonderful removal spell that’s curve-friendly, putting it in line with most other Doom Blade variants.

 Soul Shatter

 Soul Shatter is a great card to take out your opponent’s “biggest” threat.
-Making an opponent sacrifice their highest CMC creature or planeswalker will often take out the strategy they’ve been building towards.
-There’s also a ton of value in making an opponent sacrifice to circumnavigate targeting and protection problems.
+Making each opponent sacrifice their highest mana value creature or planeswalker will often take out the strategy they’ve been building towards.
+Blot Out is generally better in 1v1 situations, but “each” makes this a clear winner for multiplayer Magic.

 #6.
 Deadly Rollick